-Here’s a great article by Max Soni – founding partner at Zooomr, a tech company that helps consumers get amazing NYC car lease deals.
+Here’s a great article by Max Soni – founding partner at Zooomr, a tech company that helps consumers get amazing Los Angeles car lease deals.
 Car accidents are difficult enough to handle on their own without adding an out-of-state driver to the mix.
 There are so many different state laws that apply to insurance policies, accidents, and medical protection it’s virtually impossible to tell you what might happen if you’re involved in a car accident out of your state or in your state with someone who lives in another state.
 The law is different everywhere, and no two states have the same insurance laws.
 What your insurance requires in your state might not be what it requires in another state, even if you and the at-fault driver carry the same insurance company’s coverage.

 You’re going to find being involved in an accident while you or the other driver is driving in a different state than the one in which you reside is even more confusing.
 It’s not easy to navigate the waters when an accident isn’t black and white, and that’s where a personal injury attorney comes in handy.
 This is a person who knows the law in a particular state, and they can help you by answering questions and helping you navigate the confusing days ahead.